 This long-term student loan is available from the Department of Education.
 No interest is charged to the student, nor is repayment required, while the borrower is enrolled at least half-time.
-The interest rate for undergraduate students is a fixed 4.66 percent for loans borrowed after July 1, 2014.
-Students should consult their repayment schedules to determine the applicable interest rates for loans borrowed prior to July 1, 2014.
+The interest rate for undergraduate students is a fixed 4.29 percent for loans borrowed after July 1, 2015.
+Students should consult their repayment schedules to determine the applicable interest rates for loans borrowed prior to July 1, 2015.
 Borrowers are eligible for a six-month grace period once they drop below half-time enrollment, before repayment begins.
-For loan periods beginning after July 1, 2014, interest on subsidized loans is no longer paid by the federal government during the six-month grace period.
-You are not required to begin making payments until your grace period ends.
+Interest accrues during the six month grace period, but you are not required to begin making payments until your grace period ends.
 If you do not pay the interest during your grace period, it will be capitalized.
-Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Secretary of Education.
+Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Department of Education.

 Loan Limits.
 Students with a demonstrated need can borrow what is needed, not to exceed a maximum subsidized amount of \$3,500 a year for freshmen, up to \$4,500 a year for sophomores, and up to \$5,500 a year for juniors and seniors.
-Maximum aggregate loan amounts are \$31,000 (up to \$23,000 may be subsidized) for a dependent undergraduate student and \$57,500 (up to \$23,000 may be subsidized) for an independent undergraduate student (or a dependent undergraduate student whose parents do not qualify for the PLUS Loan).
+The aggregate loan limit for subsidized direct loans is \$23,000.